google-parfait/confidential-federated-compute/toolchains/sysroot/README.md

     `bazelisk run @sysroot//:lock` to update `sysroot.lock.json`.
 After confirming the sysroot builds successfully (`bazelisk build //:sysroot`), commit this change.
-2. Trigger the "Release sysroot" workflow to build and release the sysroot.
+2. Create a new tag (and optionally release) starting with `sysroot-` (e.g.
-    This step will also upload build provenance to Sigstore.
+    `sysroot-YYYYMMDD`).
+This will trigger the "Release sysroot" workflow to build the sysroot and attach it to the release.
+This workflow will also upload build provenance to Sigstore.
 3. To help detect non-determinism, verify that the checksum for the locally-built sysroot matches what was built by the workflow.
 4. Update the version of the sysroot used in CFC to point to the new release.